-Why Telemarking vs AT?
-Because it is what I learned on, it is less expensive, I can wax up and do a kick and glide in a pinch, and I do not do enough of the “bigger mountain” or lift served skiing where I wish to invest in much more expensive, and possibly more complicated, AT gear.
+Why Telemarking vs. AT?
+Because it is what I learned on, it is less expensive, I can wax up and do a kick and glide in a pinch, and I do not do enough of the “bigger mountain” or lift-served skiing where I wish to invest in much more expensive, and possibly more complicated, AT gear.

 Enough of the general info..on to the specifics…

 To go with these skis, I have Black Diamond Ascension climbing skins.
 Most people, myself included, do not wax their skis so as to get full speed on the downhill.
 So skins are needed for any gliding or uphill climbing.
 “The wall to wall carpeting” effect of skins is amazing on wide skis.
-No zig-zagging or herringbone technique needed for all but the steepest climbs.
+No zig-zagging or herringbone technique required for all but the steepest climbs.
 On flats and rolling terrain, the skins are slower than climbing wax during glides.
 Speed is made up for on the long and sustained descents.

 The bindings are Targa Ascent.
 Essentially the Volile bindings above..but on steroids.
 A heavier binding, combined with heavier boots, helps with the turns.
 As the reviews say in the link, I found the touring mode does ice up and the heel lift comes down at times.
-For the price I paid, less than full price of the bindings new, good enough.
+For the price, I paid, less than the full price of the bindings new, good enough.
 May feel differently if I had paid full price.